 At King's, I convene undergraduate modules on 'Social justice: Ethnographic perspectives' and 'Development issues in South Asia' and a postgraduate module on 'Advanced qualitative methods'; I also conduct fieldwork training, act as personal tutor and supervise dissertations.
 As PGT tutor of the department, I look after the wellbeing of our Masters students; I also chair our PGT sub-assessment board.
 Since 2019 I am accredited as a Fellow of the Higher Education Academy, the UK’s formal teaching qualification and recognition programme.

 I served as supervisor for Dr Nirali Joshi's dissertation on death across Mumbai's suburban railways (with Ruth Craggs and initially Jahnavy Phalkey) and Dr Sudhir Selvaraj's dissertation on anti-Christian violence (with Humeira Iqtidar and initially Sunil Khilnani); Nirali subsequently took up a Putspace fellowship in Leipzig to write on people 'lost in mobility' while Sudhir joined our department as AEP lecturer.
-Currently, I co-supervise Vanita Leah Falcao's dissertation on the politics of digitising welfare rights (with Louise Tillin) and Wajiha Humayun's dissertation on urban transformation in Amman (with Mayssoun Sukarieh).
+Currently, I supervise Vanita Leah Falcao's dissertation on the politics of digitising welfare rights (with Louise Tillin), Wajiha Humayun's dissertation on urban transformation in Amman (with Mayssoun Sukarieh) and Harsh Pratap Singh's dissertation on agrarian and communal relations in Uttar Pradesh (with Nithya Natarajan).
 I examined Sarayu Natarajan's dissertation on brokerage in Bangalore.
 I welcome PhD proposals that concern popular politics, religion and/or the political economy of contemporary South Asia - send me an email if you want to work with me.

 Below are some instances where I overcame my writer's block; a complete publication list can be found in my ORCID profile or the full CV.
 Many of these are available open access; if you can't get hold of a copy, drop me an email.